Ski Reviews

 PLEASE ELABORATE ON ANYTHING ELSE YOU’D LIKE TO SAY ABOUT THIS SKI.
 FEEL FREE TO GO INTO DETAIL!

-This ski is in my Top 6 personal favorite skis for 24/25 (and I test a lot of skis).
+For the M-Free 112, the heavier 2405g pair is in my Top 6 personal favorite skis for 24/25 (and I test a lot of skis).
 It performs similarly to the Rossignol Sender Free 110 191cm, but there are many significant differences.
 The #1 biggest difference to me is that the M-Free 112 190cm’s smoother front half inspires way more confidence about not going over the bars, not feeling like you might even get close to going over the bars, and not having the front half catching unexpectedly on anything that could throw you even a little bit forward off balance.
 That boosted confidence enables me to ski exceptionally hard in all conditions and terrain.
 On the other hand, the great Sender Free 110 191cm’s stiffer and more precise front half can sometimes have a bigger risk of occasionally catching on something or throwing me forward off balance.
-And that little thing can occasionally influence me to ski more tentatively or lean back (or crouch down abnormally) in some situations, so that I will be ready to absorb any over-the-bars situations, just in case.
+And that little thing can occasionally influence me to ski more tentatively or lean back (or crouch down abnormally low) in some situations, so that I will be ready to absorb any near over-the-bars situations, just in case they come up.
 Keep in mind that I am 6’2″, so I might be more top heavy than other people when it comes to the risk of going over the bars.

-The 2nd biggest difference to me is when landing on firm surfaces, the amount of impact shock felt underfoot on the M-Free 112 is just too much for me with my surgically repaired knees, so there must be something about the core of the Sender Free 110 that reduces that shock impact a little bit.
-Still, for me to tolerate the shock transmitted even by the Sender Free 110 core, I need to choose a binding that reduces that shock a little bit (and Look Pivots are really bad at shock absorption, so if Pivots don’t bother you, then you probably shouldn’t care at all about any of this impact shock that I’m talking about here).
+The 2nd biggest difference to me is when landing airs onto firm surfaces, the amount of impact shock felt underfoot on the M-Free 112 is just too much for me to withstand for a 5-7 hour day of big impacts, so there’s something about the core of the Sender Free 110 that reduces that shock impact a little bit.
+Still, for me to tolerate the hours of shocks transmitted even by the Sender Free 110 core when landing onto hardpack, I need to choose a binding that reduces that shock a little bit.
+And Look Pivots are terrible at shock absorption, so for me, I would not mount Pivots onto a Sender Free 110.
+But if Pivots never bother you on any of the skis you’ve tried, then you probably shouldn’t care at all about any of my complaints here about impact shock.
+Anyway, for the reasons above, overall I prefer the Sender Free 110 191cm over the M-Free 112 190cm.

 Other differences between these 2 ski models are explained well in Blister’s reviews and podcasts, so check those out for more info.